-Coffees grown in Honduras, which borders Nicaragua and Guatemala, are generally full-bodied with a sweet and mild taste.
-Much of the coffee grown in Honduras historically was fairly unremarkable and often used as a base in coffee blends, however it has emerged as a force in its own right in recent years and is often sought after.
+Coffees grown in Honduras, which borders Nicaragua and Guatemala, generally having tasting notes describing them as full-bodied with a sweet and mild taste.
+Much of the coffee grown in Honduras historically was fairly unremarkable and often used as a base in coffee blends, however it has emerged as a force in its own right in coffee reviews in recent years and is often sought after.

 Arabica Variety: Catuai, Pacas, Bourbon, Caturra, TypicaHarvest Period: April – OctoberMilling Process: Washed, Patio DriedAroma: Vanilla, HazelnutFlavor: City, Chocolatey, NuttyBody: Round, Medium